sa-shiro/Minecraft-Compressed-Blocks/README.md

-# CB: Compressed Blocks 1.17
+# CB: Compressed Blocks 1.18

-A Block Compression mod for Minecraft 1.14.4, 1.15, 1.16 and 1.17
+A Block Compression mod for Minecraft 1.14.4, 1.15, 1.16, 1.17 and 1.18

 Compress your Blocks to make more free space (up to **3.486.784.101** Blocks in just ***one single Block***)<br>

+[curseforge link](https://www.curseforge.com/minecraft/mc-mods/cb-compressed-blocks)

+The below applies only to versions prior to 1.x.x.x

 This mod currently features <b>128</b> compressed minecraft blocks as well as <b>24</b>items.

-[curseforge link](https://www.curseforge.com/minecraft/mc-mods/cb-compressed-blocks)

-## Full List of compressed blocks (applies only to versions prior to 1.x.x.x)
+## Full List of compressed blocks

 <details>
   <summary>List of all  available compressed blocks (in registry name format) (<i>click to expand</i>)<br><br></summary>